cutetoast/BookingSystem1/simple-booking-system/user-story.md

 6. Users can cancel appointments up to 24 hours in advance.
 7. The admin appointment list displays the approval status of each booking request (Pending/Approved).
 8. The system prevents users from booking more than 3 appointments per day.
+9. Users can view their past booking history.

 **Functional Requirements**: